Sakion-Team/Re-Telegram/README.md

 Currently, Re:Telegram has the following features: AntiAntiForward, AntiRecall, NoSponsoredMessages, ProhibitChannelSwitching

 ### Which telegram client are supported?
-Official, Plus Messenger, Nagram, Nnngram, NekoX, Nekogram (No Test Apk), NekoLite, Exteragram, Forkgram, Cherrygram
+Official, Plus Messenger, Nagram, Nnngram, NekoX, Nekogram (No Test Apk and Google Store Version), NekoLite, Exteragram, Forkgram, Cherrygram

 ### Which telegram client will not be supported?
 Nullgram (You can use Nnngram)